bmgk/PLCGenerator-GUI-documentation/docs/configuration/stations/inverters/Controller.md

 ## Description

-Parameter is used to define controlled type.
+The parameter is used to define the controller type.

 ![img](../../../../assets/docs/configuration/stations/inverters/Controller.jpg)